ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Although the world is full of suffering, it is also full of the overcoming of it. — Helen Keller
+> **Citacao:** Where the willingness is great, the difficulties cannot be great. — Niccolo Machiavelli

 fim do arquivo